cardstack/cardstack/packages/cardpay-sdk/README.md

 ## Function Parameters
 ### TransactionOptions

+All the APIs that mutate the state of the blockchain have an overload that accepts a transaction hash as a single argument.
+This overload allows for resuming interrupted calls with a consistent return type.

-All the API's that mutate the state of the blockchain accept a TransactionOptions arg with options related to nonce and transaction hash handling.
+In addition, the normal overloads of these APIs accept a TransactionOptions arg with options related to nonce and the transaction hash.

 #### Nonce
 TransactionOptions has 2 optional parameters for nonce: